Witiko/doctoral-thesis/main.md

 #### Results

-We showed that our system could perform exact dense retrieval with almost no loss in accuracy. [@rygl2017semantic, Table 2; @ruzicka2017flexible, Section 4] We also showed that both our encoding and our system can be configured to trade off accuracy for speed and perform fast approximate dense retrieval[^37]
+We showed that our system could perform approximate dense retrieval with almost no loss in accuracy. [@rygl2017semantic, Table 2; @ruzicka2017flexible, Section 4] We also showed that both our encoding and our system can be configured to trade off accuracy for speed and perform fast approximate dense retrieval[^37]